The Safeguarding Adults Board (SAB)

-- review learning from SAR’s and to discuss how local practice should change as a result of this learning.
+- review learning from Safeguarding Adult Reviews (SARs) and to discuss how local practice should change as a result of this learning.

 - receive updates from member organisations on their work to safeguard adults and to discuss how partners can support by working collaboratively and efficiently.

 The SAB is supported by five subgroups and three forums:

 The Safeguarding Adults Review (SAR) Decision Panel

 Meet to review new SAR notifications received against the Care Act 2014 section 44 criteria.

 The Adult Safeguarding Executive (ASE)

 Define the strategic direction and priorities in relation to the planning and delivery of services to adults at risk in order to achieve a consistent and responsive approach to meeting the needs of all adults at risk and to provide a forum for discussion of key issues for Surrey arising from local and national safeguarding adult guidance.